 How to earn American Express Membership Rewards points

-The American Express Gold Card has an annual fee that is more reasonable, and the current welcome offer is 60,000, which may be the highest I’ve ever seen on this card.
+The American Express Gold Card has a welcome offer of 60,000, which may be the highest I’ve ever seen on this card.
 Also, the Gold Card is one of my favorites for everyday spending.
 It earns 4 points per dollar at restaurants, 4 points per dollar on up to $25,000 annually at US supermarkets, and 3 points per dollar on qualifying travel expenses.

 The Platinum Card from American Express